electron/rfcs/text/0019-clipboard-rearchitecture.md

 * `clipboard.selection.clear()` _Linux_
   * Clears the selection clipboard.
 Replaces `clipboard.clear('selection')`.
 * `clipboard.selection.has(format)` _Linux_
   * Check if a particular format is available on the selection clipboard.
-Replaces `clipboard.has(format,'selection)`.
+Replaces `clipboard.has(format,'selection')`.
 * `clipboard.selection.read()` _Linux_
   * Reads from the selection clipboard following the [Web API clipboard.read](https://developer.mozilla.org/en-US/docs/Web/API/Clipboard/read) spec.
-Replaces `clipboard.read('selection')` and `clipboard.readBuffer('selection)`.
+Replaces `clipboard.read('selection')` and `clipboard.readBuffer('selection')`.
   * Returns a Promise that resolves with an array of [ClipboardItem](https://developer.mozilla.org/en-US/docs/Web/API/ClipboardItem) objects containing the clipboard's contents.
   * Custom MIME types e.g. `electron application/filepath` will be used to allow support of non-standard clipboard formats.
 This follows